Perspectives

 This is a decades long game.
 Sticking to our plans in times of turbulence is our only option.

-What am I doing?
+What am I doing with my surplus cash?
 I am buying.
 I am always buying.

 My daughters are buying.
 And they’ll always be buying.